michelmake/michelmake.github.io/_posts/2020-03-21-air-quality.md

 published: true
 ---

-### Luftdaten.Info

 Already long time ago I was tinkering with an air quality measuring device.
 It's a simple Arduino-based device as described on the [luftdaten.info](https://luftdaten.info/) project website.
 Today, I resurrected it from my closet and gave it life.

 ### Live Data